-Thought to get its name from Guinevere, wife of the legendary Cornish King Arthur, the beach is located at the base of steep granite cliffs and accessed by a testing path from above.
+The beach is located at the base of steep granite cliffs and accessed by a testing path down through the sand dunes.
 This means that the beach is never too crowded.

 Lifeguard cover from the 15th of May until the 26th of September (2021).

-Parking: Car park above the beach or in Sennen
+Parking: There's a small car park above the beach or at Sennen Cove.

 The beach is said to have got its name from Guinevere, wife of the legendary Cornish King Arthur.
 However, some books states that Gwynver means Green Cove in the Cornish language, whilst others say White Way.